Tyrese Gibson Net Worth

 In 2019, Tyrese filed a complaint against his ex-wife for violating the terms of their joint custody.

-Real Estate: Tyrese and his wife Samantha live in a 25,000 square foot mansion in Atlanta, Georgia that features a number of replica Transformers.
+In December 2017, just a few months after claiming to be broke, Tyrese and his wife Samantha paid $4 million for a 25,000 square foot mansion in Atlanta's Buckhead suburb.
+Scattered throughout the home are a number of replica Transformers.
 Gibson has mini Optimus Prime in the first-floor home office and a large-scale Optimus in its own covered shelter in the backyard by the pool as well as a towering replica of Bumblebee in the foyer to greet visitors.
 The seven-bedroom, nine-and-a-half bath home has a personal recording studio, complete with a vocal booth and velvet walls.